a4kap1404/291H_Project_rep/README.md

 For AES on Nandgate45 I got a runtime on my CPU of 231.782162 seconds.
 This problably can be sped up, but currently I did not have tools readily available to evaluate this claim.
 Note: If you are reading this Monday, I will probably try to get benchmarks after my final.

 ### File Descriptions

+gen_floorplan_and_copy.sh: create neccesary directories, generate ofrs products that will be used for testing/evaluation, and copy those products to a local directory

 datagen_main.py: use to generate synthesic dataset

 model.py: define denoising model architecture

 model_utils.py: defines linear noise schedule

-old_scripts.sh: moves design/pdk instance from openroad (assumes openroad installed in "of") to location directories

 (launch using "openroad -python -exit place_p1.py") place_p1.py: openroad based python file; Use to grab "3_2_..."  (io placement), and convert into graph for ML model

-place_p2.py: pytorch based python file; Uses to deploy model, and saves result
+place_p2.py: pytorch based python file; Uses to deploy model, and saves result.
+Also measures inference time.

-(launch using "openroad -python -exit place_p3.py") place_p3.py: openroad
+(launch using "openroad -python -exit place_p3.py") place_p3.py:

 train.py: Launches training loop and saves file